What is Personal Injury?

 How long does it take to file my personal injury claim?

-However, in the event that a lawsuit needs to be filed, it can take longer, as most Montgomery County personal injury cases can take approximately 1 year, after filing, to get through the court system.
+However, a lawsuit needs to be filed.
+In that case, it can take longer, as most Montgomery County personal injury cases can take approximately one year after filing, to get through the court system.
 However, every case is different.

-What is the process to receive compensation for my injury?
+What is the process for receiving compensation for my injury?

 Step 1: Consultation

 The first step in a personal injury case is to seek legal consultation for your claim with an established law firm.
-This will help you understand your legal rights by speaking with an attorney about your accident and help you get a better idea of what you are entitled to from the accident.
+This will help you understand your legal rights by speaking with an attorney about your accident and help you better understand what you are entitled to from the accident.

 Step 2: Investigation

 Personal injury attorneys will help you investigate your case.
-This stage includes you and your lawyer searching for evidence to be used in the case.
-This can include police reports, photos from the accident, medical records, and anything else relevant to the case.
+This stage includes you and your lawyer searching for evidence for the case.
+This can consist of police reports, photos from the accident, medical records, and anything else relevant to the case.

 Step 3: Demand

-Your legal team will review the personal injury case, as well as all the evidence, and calculate what they believe to be fair compensation for your injuries from the accident.
-This stage may include a monetary demand by your attorney, which is then followed by negotiations and counteroffers with the other party.
+Your legal team will review the personal injury case and all the evidence and calculate what they believe to be fair compensation for your injuries from the accident.
+This stage may include a monetary demand by your attorney, followed by negotiations and counteroffers with the other party.

 Step 4: Filing

 Your legal team will file a personal injury lawsuit on your behalf, along with the demand for compensation, if necessary.
-In this stage, your legal team will also review your medical bills and may help you secure the expert opinion of medical professionals involved in your case, in the possible event that an expert opinion or witness is needed to testify on your behalf.
+In this stage, your legal team will also review your medical bills and may help you secure the expert opinion of medical professionals involved in your case if an expert opinion or witness is needed to testify.

 Step 5: Discovery